Vismayak/worklog/worklog.md

   - Kueue is a good option for checking out how to queue jobs
   - A focus on autoscale

-**Illinois NRS**
-- Pivoting to using Gatsby as it is a more static site than a dashboard, read up on docs and do some research

 **GlTG**

 - Improved the aesthetics of the sidebar by opening one of the accordion tables, removed redundant components.

-- Implement Greg's [changes](https://github.com/geostreams/gltg/issues/116g) to the Trend Dashboard
+- Implement Greg's [changes](https://github.com/geostreams/gltg/issues/116) to the Trend Dashboard
   - Reran scripts to get new JSON files as there is an unit change
-  - Put a hold on the rest of the changes, as there are some points I need to clear up before tomorrow's meeting
+  - Put a hold on the rest of the changes, as there are some points I need to clear up at tomorrow's meeting

+**Misc**

+- Used uv to install a sandbox environment for streamlit, it was super fast.
+Gonna try using everywhere else now

+**Illinois NRS**
+- Pivoting to using Gatsby as it is a more static site than a dashboard, read up on docs

 ## October 1st